Best DVRs for cord cutters

 None of those top three appeal to you?
 I've also reviewed a trio of other OTA DVRs that I didn't like as much.
 They still have appeal for certain users, however.

 The Tablo Quad is the latest version of the popular cord-cutting DVR and goes all-in on features.
-There's room for an internal drive and the inclusion of four tuners should cater for even the most demanding users.
+There's room for an internal hard drive and the inclusion of four tuners should cater for even the most demanding users.
 It's not the easiest device to setup though, and its device compatibility doesn't live up to the same power-user expectations.
+Read CNET's review.

+Read more: TiVo takes on Roku with new streaming Edge DVR and free live channels

 Is it a streamer or is it a DVR?
-While the Stream plus is not quite there yet, some upcoming improvements -- the ability to watch a still-recording program from the start and a full 14-day guide -- should make this little streaming box more attractive.
+While the Stream plus is not quite there yet, some upcoming improvements -- the ability to watch a still-recording program from the start and a full 14-day guide -- should make this little streaming device more attractive.
+Read CNET's hands-on.

 Though the Roamio OTA Vox is discontinued, you can still find it on sale.
 It's not as fast as the Bolt but works in the same way.
 Try to get the lifetime option and you won't have to pay ongoing fees.
+Read CNET's review.

 Types of OTA DVR: Set top vs. network streamer?

-The are two main types of DVR: a traditional set top, which connects directly to a single TV via an HDMI output, or a network streamer, which connects to your home network and streams to your TVs (via streamer like a Roku or, in the case of Recast, Amazon Fire TV) and other devices (phones and tablets) in the home or on the go.
+The are two main types of DVR options: a traditional set top, which connects directly to a single TV via an HDMI output, or a network streamer, which connects to your home network and streams to your TVs (via streamer like a Roku or, in the case of Recast, Amazon Fire TV) and other devices (phones and tablets) in the home or on the go.
 The TiVo Bolt OTA is a traditional set-top (which also has in-home streaming) while the AirTV and Amazon Fire TV Recast are straight network streamers.

 A set-top is best for people who usually watch on one TV, while a network device is for people who want to watch on multiple devices -- say a tablet, phone and a living room TV.
 In general a network streamer is the more flexible option, and can better complement live TV streaming apps or services like Netflix.